Best Marine CO Detector (for Boats in 2024)

 For maximum protection, we advocate using low level carbon monoxide detectors in small spaces that will alarm occupants at 25 ppm.
 In comparison, generic CO detectors trigger at 70 ppm after 60 minutes.
 Carbon monoxide poisoning is a serious hazard associated with recreational boating that kills about 7 people per year in the USA.

-Which Is the Best Carbon Monoxide Detector for Boats?
+Which Is the Best Marine Carbon Monoxide Detector for Boats?

 All boats should have a working UL STD 2034 Marine carbon monoxide detector.
 For early warning in the cabin, we suggest low level CO detectors.
 For cockpit and rear deck CO protection, we recommend our waterproof carbon monoxide detectors.